Physics-Informed Supervised Residual Learning for Electromagnetic Modeling: Numerical Results and Analysis

 \subsubsection{Generalization Ability on Contrast Shape}

-The generalization ability of SIPISRLNN and NSIPISRLNN on unseen contrast shapes is considered.
-There are 8 types of unseen contrast shapes, including polygon, six-pointed star, five-pointed star, heart shape and the letters T, H, U, EE, as shown in \fig{gennolossychi}.
-We generate 40 samples for each type of unseen contrast shapes and the range of contrast is in $[0,2]$.
-The generalization validation data set has 320 data samples ($40 \times 8$). \fig{nsipisrlnolossy-gencpl-hist} shows the MAE histograms of total field computed by SIPISRLNN and NSIPISRLNN on the contrast generalization validation data set.
-It can be observed that the MAEs of contrast generalization validation data set are at the same level of error as ones of training and testing data sets.
-The generalization abilities of SIPISRLNN and NSIPISRLNN on unseen contrast shapes are verified. \fig{nolossy-rnn-shape} and \fig{nolossy-shape} show the randomly chosen results of SIPISRLNN and NSIPISRLNN on the data set of unseen contrast shapes.
+The generalization ability of SiPhiResNet and NiPhiResNet on unseen contrast shapes is verified.
+Eight types of unseen contrast shapes are considered as shown in \fig{gennolossychi}.
+The range of contrasts is $[0,2]$ and 40 samples of each shape are generated for the validation data set. \tab{table-nonlossy} shows the MAEs of total field solved by SiPhiResNet and NiPhiResNet in the validation data set. \fig{nolossy-all-shape} plots the samples of total fields solved by SiPhiResNet and NiPhiResNet.
+Both of them maintain a small error level on the generalization validation data set.